swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 // infers the type of 'someInt' to be 'Int'
 ```

-The type of the `value` property of the property delegate type must coincide with that of the original property using that delegate type.
+The type of the `value` property of the property wrapper type must coincide with that of the original property using that wrapper type.
 Some examples:

 ```swift
 @Lazy<Int> var foo: Int  // okay
 @Lazy<Int> var bar: Double  // error: Lazy<Int>.value is of type Int, not Double
 ```

-If there is no initializer for the delegate instance, and the property delegate type takes a single generic parameter, the corresponding generic argument can be omitted:
+If there is no initializer for the wrapper instance, and the property wrapper type takes a single generic parameter, the corresponding generic argument can be omitted:

 ```swift
 @Lazy var foo: Int    // okay: equivalent to @Lazy<Int> var foo: Int